yspacedev/midi2tesla/README.md

 - pitchbend support
 - accessible playback parameters in code
 - simple to use (at least in my opinion)
-- CURRENTLY WIP - note decay
+- CURRENTLY WIP - note decay, ADSR envelopes, tempo and time signature change

 Usage example: